 Before undergoing a DIY project involving products which may potentially contain asbestos fibers consider engaging a licensed asbestos professional to assist.

-The nearest transfer station to Subiaco accepting asbestos and hazardous household waste is West Metro Recycling Centre, on the corner of Brockway Road and Lemnos Street, Mount Claremont.
+The nearest transfer station to Subiaco accepting asbestos waste is West Metro Recycling Centre, on the corner of Brockway Road and Lemnos Street, Shenton Park.

 Disposal of asbestos at this site is subject to meeting requirements.
 For more information on these guidelines please visit the Western Metropolitan Regional Council website.

-For more disposal locations please refer to waste management facilities (PDF, 91KB)
+For more disposal locations please refer to Recycle Right's 'Find My Nearest' tool.

 Household hazardous waste products can cause harm to the environment and to personal health, so it’s important to know the right ways to dispose of them.
 Because of their dangerous properties, you can’t dispose of them in your green waste bin, recycling bin or even your bulk verge collection.